-Leonardo DiCaprio Is Making Sure Tom Hardy NEVER Forgets About Him
+Leonardo DiCaprio Is Making Sure Tom Hardy Never Forgets About Him

 As Hardy explained, "He wrote, in this really shitty handwriting: 'Leo knows everything.'
 Ha!
 I was like, 'Okay, I'll get it done, but you have to write it properly.'"

-The 39-year-old British actor hasn't quite made it to the parlor yet to get the ink, but, he says frankly, "It sucks."
+The 39-year-old British actor hasn't quite made it to the parlour yet to get the ink, but, he says frankly, "It sucks."

 On the bright side, at least he doesn't have to get a tattoo of the Titanic sinking like some people have done voluntarily.
 He just has to live with a permanent reminder that Leo's heart will go on...and on...and on.